jumpinjackie/forge-e33-mod/design/BLUE.md

  - In the game this is one of Lune's abilities.
  - As the ability from the game has fire/ice elements, it naturally mechanically maps to a tap and stun on the ice side.
 For the fire side, I've decided to add a creature bolt ability behind a kicker cost.
+ - 4/11/2025: Rework the card:
+    - Remove kicker
+    - Increase cost to 2U with R and G spending bonuses
+    - R: Bolt an extra target
+    - G: Gain 3 life

 ## Verisimilitude